 Selected as one of Pennsylvania State Library Association's Top 40 (or so) 2012 Titles (2013 PSLA Conference)

-James M Deem has spoken about Auschwitz and other concentration camps to thousands of middle school and high school students both in the United States and Europe, including France, Germany, the Netherlands, Portugal, and Switzerland.
+I have spoken about Auschwitz and other concentration camps to thousands of middle school and high school students both in the United States and Europe, including France, Germany, the Netherlands, Portugal, and Switzerland.